 Rainforest Partnership is an international non-profit social enterprise focused on protecting tropical rainforests.
 It partners with communities in Latin America to develop sustainable economic alternatives to deforestation, making it more valuable for them to keep their forests standing.

-The project we support is Sustainable community-led conservation management for indigenous communities of eastern Peru.
+The project we support will help create a sustainable community-led conservation management plan for indigenous communities of eastern Peru.

 Remote Energy is a non-profit organization formed in 2017.
 Its team is comprised of electricians, educators and innovators in the PV industry who share a vision to catalyze change in the developing world.
 Remote Energy is dedicated to sharing their experience, skills and expertise to empower individuals, communities, technicians and instructors in marginalized and developing communities worldwide.